oracle-livelabs/pts/ai-agentics/lab2/lab2.md

     The output would be similar to below

-    [1m> Entering new AgentExecutor chain...[0m
+    Entering new AgentExecutor chain...
-    [32;1m[1;3mHello Homer Simpson!
+    Hello Homer Simpson!
 Nice to meet you.
-How can I help you today?[0mInvalid Format: Missing 'Action:' after 'Thought:'[32;1m[1;3mFinal Answer: Hello Homer Simpson!
+How can I help you today?Invalid Format: Missing 'Action:' after 'Thought:'Final Answer: Hello Homer Simpson!
 Nice to meet you.
-How can I help you today?[0m
+How can I help you today?

-    [1m> Finished chain.[0m
+    Finished chain.

     Response:
      Hello Homer Simpson!
 Nice to meet you.
 How can I help you today?